 If you find yourself paying too high per lead, assess how this compares to the value you are getting for every lead, including the lifetime value, then make the decision.

 The takeaway for you here: Filters are good because they help you get high quality leads.
 However, if the cost per lead is too high, consider using fewer filters.
 You can always do a parallel lead qualification exercise after you generate the traffic.

 Pitfall # 3: Content That Doesn’t Add Value

 Have you ever clicked on a link because you are interested in the title, only to read the first few lines of the content and think, “this isn’t it at all.”

 This is just one example of what low quality content looks like.

 People get put off when such things happen so don’t do that.
 What’s worse, they (traffic) begin to associate your brand with giving irrelevant information.

 We understand that producing quality content is hard; it’s even harder to get clicks.
-However, it’s always better to get few high-quality leads that you can form a relationship with, than thousands who will not help your revenue or improve brand perception.
+However, it’s always better to get a few high-quality leads with that you can form a relationship with, than thousands who will not help your revenue or improve brand perception.